tech-sketch/SeqAL/docs/TUTORIAL_10_Performance_Recorder.md

 performance_recorder.plot(metric="micro_f1", sampling_method="lc", save_path="lc_performance.jpg")
 ```

-As above shows, we use `performance_recorder` to record evaluation result of all iterations to `performance_list` property.
+As the above shows, we use `performance_recorder` to record the evaluation result of all iterations to the `performance_list` property.
 For each `iteration_performance`, we could get the scores by accessing properties.
 Finally, we can save the performance by calling `performance_recorder.save()` and plot the graph by calling `performance_recorder.plot()`.
-The `metric` specify the score we want to draw, the `sampling_metod` will show up on the graph lengend, and the `save_path` will save the graph to image.
+The `metric` specify the score we want to draw, the `sampling_metod` will show up on the graph legend, and the `save_path` will save the graph to the image.